 • Grant agreements, including grants for general support and specific projects or programs.

-• Grantmaking issues applicable to private foundations, including expenditure responsibility, equivalency determinations and IRS approval of procedures for grants to individuals.
+• Grantmaking issues for private foundations and donor-advised funds and other vehicles, including expenditure responsibility, equivalency determinations, and IRS approval of procedures for grants to individuals.

-• Structuring the involvement of tax-exempt organizations as sponsors or investors in charitable and impact investment funds.
+• Activities regarding involvement of tax-exempt organizations as sponsors or investors in charitable and impact investment funds.

 • Advising for-profit entities seeking impact capital on the legal requirements associated with such investments.